Skip to content

 Learning Objectives

-• Master the method of organizing test cases by invariants
+• Master the method of organizing test cases by invariants.

-• Understand the design intent and key assertions of the six test categories
+• Understand the design intent and key assertions of the six test categories.

-Test Framework Setup
+Building the Test Framework

 cmake